microsoft/react-native-windows-samples/docs/rnw-dependencies.md

 title: System Requirements
 ---

-- You can run React-Native for Windows10 apps only on Windows 10 devices and Windows version: 10.0.15063.0 or higher.
+You can run React-Native for Windows apps only on Windows 10 devices with Windows version: 10.0.15063.0 or higher.
 See [Windows 10 Compatability](win10-compat.md) for version support details.

+To develop React-Native for Windows apps, you will need the following:

+## Windows Development Dependencies

 - Ensure Developer Mode is turned ON in Windows Settings App.
-- [Visual Studio 2019](https://www.visualstudio.com/downloads) with the following options:
+- Install [Visual Studio 2019](https://www.visualstudio.com/downloads) with the following options:
   - Workloads
     - Universal Windows Platform development
       - Enable the optional `C++ (v141) Universal Windows Platform tools`